Why Buy From John Elway Chevrolet - 7 Promises

 With a spectacular running attack spearheaded by running back Terrell Davis, John led the Broncos to their fifth Super Bowl appearance.
 En route, he threw a club record 27 TDs and surpassed the 50,000 yard mark for career total offense.

-Super Bowl XXXII was billed by some as a showdown between John Elway and the NFL's other gun slinging field general, Brett Favre, of the defending champion Green Bay Packers.
-The Packers were favored and, true to form, scored on their opening offensive drive against the Broncos at San Diego's Qualcomm Stadium.
+Super Bowl XXXII was billed by some as a showdown between John Elway and the NFL's other gun slinging field general, Brett Favre.
+The Packers were favored and, true to form, scored early.
+But Denver stormed back and in a critical moment, John bootlegged on third down, launched himself forward, spun in midair, and secured the first down—an iconic moment of grit that symbolized his career.

-Today, John Elway lives in Englewood, Colorado.
-He keeps very busy, dividing his time between his family, business interests (see home page) and the Elway Foundation, a nonprofit organization John started in 1987 to assist in the prevention and treatment of child abuse.
+Today, John Elway lives in Englewood, Colorado, keeping busy with his family, business ventures, and the Elway Foundation, a nonprofit he founded in 1987 to fight child abuse.

 Executive Start